theforeman/foreman-packaging/README.md

 RPMs
 ====
-RPMs are built using the files in the foreman repo itself.
+Foreman RPMs are built using the files in the foreman repo itself, same for related subprojects.

+Dependencies are built using the spec files found under rpms/ in this repo.
+Pull requests gladly accepted for these to the `master` branch.

 Debian
 ======